 (Antarctica doesn't benefit from this trade at all, it is instead impacted by the pollution and waste generated from the trade)

-Fishing and Whaling: Why were krill so heavily fished around Antarctica?
+Fishing and Whaling: Why are krill so heavily fished around Antarctica?

-Fishing and Whaling: Negative feedback loop created from over fishing of krill
+Fishing and Whaling: Problems with over fishing of krill?

 Fishing and Whaling: When did whaling begin in this area?